VBRN35, 7,5 credits, A (Second Cycle)

 with the support of capacity development guidance, recommendations

-- demonstrate the ability to analyse, design and review capacity
+- demonstrate the ability to design and evaluate capacity

 development projects, with considerations to human conditions and

-needs and to societal goals for economic, social and ecological
+needs and to societal goals for economical, social and ecological

 - demonstrate the ability to integrate theory and knowledge about